rwoll/CS051Proposal/README.md

 git push
 ```
 It would also be fairly straightforward to write a bash script to do this.
-Something like the untested and script below:
+Something like the untested script below:

 ```bash
 publish_lab () {